-- . subjective analysis of competitive market rates, - . the market demand for each executive officer's skills, - . the executive's influence on long-term Company strategies and success, - . the relationships among executive positions, and - . individual leadership performance.
+- . subjective analysis of competitive market rates, - the market demand for each executive officer's skills, - the market demand for each executive officer of the continuous and success, the executive's influence on long-term Company strategies and success, - the relationships among executive positions, and - individual leadership performance.

-To ensure that its overall compensation is appropriate, the Company periodically reviews executive compensation for companies included in the Dow Jones Airlines Group contained in the Performance Graph on page 25, other air carriers and similarly sized Pacific Northwest companies and from companies in broad-based national compensation surveys.
-In addition, it periodically retains the services of outside compensation specialists.
+To ensure that its overall compensation is appropriate, the Company periodically reviews executive compensation for companies included in the Dow Jones Airlines Group contained in the Performance Graph on page 25, other air carriers and similarly sized Pacific Northwest companies and from broad-based national compensation surveys, and retains the services of outside compensation specialists.
 The Company does not attempt to set executive compensation at specific target ranges of any particular survey.
 In 1998, executive officers other than the CEO received increases averaging 4.7%.